Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

 -------------------------------

 We are basically following the *oddWater* procedure, as suggested in *Talagala, P.D. et al (2019): A Feature-Based Procedure for Detecting Technical Outliers in Water-Quality Data From In Situ Sensors.
-Water Ressources Research, 55(11), 8547-8568.*
+Water Resources Research, 55(11), 8547-8568.*

 First, we define a transformation, we want the variables to be transformed with, to make them equally significant in